google/mangle/docs/example_volunteer_db.md

 set of facts is the *extension* of the predicate).
 In a real system, these facts would reside somewhere else, like a file or an actual relational DB.

-We shall use constant symbols like `/v/{number}` as identifers.
+We shall use constant symbols like `/v/{number}` as identifiers.
 A volunteer has a *name*, some time-slots where they might be available for volunteering work, some *skills* they have and some skills they are *interested* in developing.